 Here is a assortment of some of my favorite contemporary photographers working in color, and web links to their work.

 ASSIGNMENT: Visit all the photographer’s websites.
 Pick three photos from three different websites that interest or excite you.
 Create a google doc.
 Write a short paragraph (minimum 5, maximum 7) sentences describing what you see in the photo.
 For each, be sure to comment on what you see (what’s happening in the photo?
-What’s the subject?
+Is it really happening, staged or fantasy?
+What’s the subject or idea?
 Where are we?
 Why is it important?), AND how composition and color are used by the photographer to enhance the image.
 Add the image to your description, so I can see what you are talking about.

 Add a fourth photographer–one you find yourself.
 Your teacher can point you in the right direction if you like, but I recommend finding an area of interest and doing a web search to find photography you are interested in.
 Copy or screenshot an image for your google doc, and write about it.
 Be sure to write the name of the photographer and include a link to their website.